vckyou/Reforestation/README.md

-## Sometimes I tuck my knees into my chest and lean forward.
-That’s just how I roll.
+## In my career as a lumberjack I cut down exactly 52,487 trees.
+I know because I kept a log.